Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Model-free vs. model-based regression

 \subsection{Model-based regression}

-The study of interval estimation is almost a century old, with its origins dating back to \cite{Neyman}.
-The extension to prediction intervals(PI) was soon to follow; see \cite{Patel_PI} and \cite{geisser1993} for a historical introduction.
-The traditional --although now outdated-- approach was to construct $\mathcal{\widehat C}_{1-\alpha}$ based on the normal distribution assumption.
-To describe it, consider first the rather trivial case where the $Y_i$ do not depend on the $X_i$ at all. \\ \\ \textbf{Case I: I.i.d.~responses } Assume for a moment that the responses $Y_1,\ldots, Y_n$ are i.i.d.; to conform with the classical tradition, let us assume that the common distribution is $N(\mu, \sigma^2)$.
-Then the interval
+The study of interval estimation, i.e., confidence intervals, is almost a century old, with its origins dating back to \cite{Neyman}.
+The extension to prediction intervals (PI) was soon to follow; see \cite{Patel_PI}, \cite{geisser1993} and \cite{10.1214/21-STS842} for a review.
+In what follows, we will focus on PIs in a regression setting with data $\{(X_i,Y_i)\}_{i=1}^n$; here, $Y_i$ is the univariate response associated with regressor $X_i$ that takes values in $ \mathbb R^d$.
+The goal is to construct a PI for the response $Y_f$ that is not yet observed; it will be generated in the future, and will be associated with regressor value $X_f=x_f.$